-I’ve stayed all over Anchorage in hotels, B&B’s, and Airbnb’s.
-I prefer smaller hotels that are family owned or have some history about them – and here are two of my favorites:
+I’ve stayed all over Anchorage in hotels, B&Bs, and AirB&Bs.
+I prefer smaller hotels that are family-owned or have some history about them – and here are two of my favorites:

 Copper Whale Inn – This is a really cute boutique hotel situated right downtown.
 In 2020 they remodeled their rooms!
 Plus, they also run the Salmon Berry Tour Company – another great place to book Anchorage day trips!
 It’s super close to the Coastal Trail and bike rentals!

-Historic Anchorage Hotel – these rooms are spacious and comfortable.
-Every room I’ve stayed in there have lots of windows, and a whole sitting room area, it’s really comfortable after a long flight to Alaska!
+Historic Anchorage Hotel – These rooms are spacious and comfortable.
+Every room I’ve stayed in there has lots of windows and a whole sitting room area, it’s really comfortable after a long flight to Alaska!
 This is also a great location if you have an early train reservation in the morning!

-Whether you are coming or going out of the Anchorage airport and have a few extra days or hours, or you are using Anchorage as a base for Alaska adventures – there’s plenty of things to do in and around Anchorage to keep your adrenaline high and your trip memorable!
+Whether you are coming or going out of the Anchorage airport and have a few extra days or hours, or you are using Anchorage as a base for Alaska adventures – there are plenty of things to do.in Anchorage to keep your adrenaline high and your trip memorable!